shubik/prometheus_deprecated/README.md

 Above example will send client "403 Forbidden" headers if session user does not have update rights.

 ## Changelog

+### v.0.1.3

+*   Added ability to create and remove indexes on the store's collections
+*   Removed `unique` param from schema; use `index: ModelFactory.indexes.UNIQUE` instead

 ### v.0.1.2